shreyasvengurlekar/B.Sc.-TYCS-SEM-5-Practical/README.md

 ### 📘 Mumbai University

 Welcome to the **B.Sc.
 Third Year Computer Science (TYCS) – Semester 5 Practicals Repository** 🎯
-This repository is created as part of the **Mumbai University curriculum** and contains **subject-wise practical implementations** with a strong focus on clarity, learning, and real-world relevance.
+This repository is created as part of the **Mumbai University curriculum** and contains **subject-wise practical implementations** along with important reference books, with a strong focus on clarity, learning, and real-world relevance.

 ---